magentabusiness/magentabusiness.github.io/docs/samples/smartico/pulse-sensor-lorawan/Pulse_Sensor_LoRaWAN.md

 ![image](/images/samples/smartico/pulse-sensor-lorawan/dashboard.png)

 ## Prerequisites
-LoRaWAN technology is used to transfer data from the Pulse Sensor P22-LR to the ThingsBoard platform.
+LoRaWAN technology is used to transfer data from the Pulse Sensor P22-LR to the IoT Hub platform.
 This is the wireless communication technology that allows small amounts of data to be exchanged over a long distance.
 First of all, you need to configure the LoRaWAN server and make sure that data from the device goes to the server.
 This guide uses [ChirpStack open-source LoRaWAN Network Server](https://www.chirpstack.io/application-server/).
 After finishing the server configuration on the Applications page, an entry with the device type should appear in the table.

 ![image](/images/samples/smartico/pulse-sensor-lorawan/Lorawan1.PNG)